mlfoundations/tableshift/README.md

 TableShift is a benchmarking library for machine learning with tabular data under distribution shift.
 The package is under active development.
 If you find an issue, please file a GitHub issue in the project repo.

-This is an alpha version of TableShift, so the API is **not** guaranteed to remain stable (even though we hope it does!).

 You can read more about TableShift at [tableshift.org](https://tableshift.org/index.html)

 # Quickstart